Below, we’ve captured the most common tips and tricks to ensure your GPS Location Monitoring stays accurate and enabled.

-The tips below are listed in order, starting with our most common factors.
+These tips are listed in order, starting with the most common factors.
 So don’t worry, there’s no specific sequence you have to follow here.
 You can try these steps in any order you’d like.

 If this is your first time enabling GPS Location Monitoring on your Android device, you’ll want to start with this article instead.